 Department of Agriculture, Forestry and Fisheries: the DAFF regulates the quality of agriculture and animal products to ensure that it is safe for consumption.

 National Department of Health: this department assures that all foodstuffs are safe for human consumption in terms of the Foodstuffs, Cosmetics and Disinfectant Act of 1972 (FCD Act).
 The Act also addresses the manufacture, labelling and trade of foodstuffs.

-National Health Act of 2003: this act deals with matters of hygiene when working with food on land, while the International Health Regulations Act of 1974 assures that aircraft and vessels adhere to standard hygiene requirements.
+National Health Act of 2003: this act deals with hygiene matters when working with food on land, while the International Health Regulations Act of 1974 assures that aircraft and vessels adhere to standard hygiene requirements.

 South African Bureau of Standards: SABS works under the authority of the Department of Trade and Industry.
 SABS focuses on frozen and canned products to ensure that they follow the Standard Act of 1993 guidelines and regulatory measures.

-During the investigations of the listeria outbreak, it was found that high levels of bacteria were traced to a Polokwane meat-processing factory owned by Tiger Brands.
-Health Minister, Dr Aaron Motsoaledi admitted that there were flaws in the regulatory system.
+During the listeria outbreak investigations, it was found that high levels of bacteria were traced to a Polokwane meat-processing factory owned by Tiger Brands.
+Health Minister, Dr Aaron Motsoaledi, admitted that there were flaws in the regulatory system.

-There is a lack of skilled workers as well as a shortage of environmental health practitioners (EHPs) to reinforce these regulatory systems and food legislation.
+There is a lack of skilled workers and a shortage of environmental health practitioners (EHPs) to reinforce these regulatory systems and food legislation.
 This has led the department to train 900 environmental health practitioners from every district.
 When done with training, these EHPs will carry out factory inspections to source out listeria and other pathogens.

 Studies and Solutions